 It’s that time of the year with Chuseok, (the Korean Harvest Moon Festival) right around the corner.

-In 2016, Chuseok holiday falls on September 15, the day before and after also celebrated as National Holidays.
+In 2018, Chuseok holiday falls on Monday September 24th.
+The day after is also celebrated as a National Holiday.

-Koreans previously followed the lunar calendar, but in recent history, they have followed the solar calendar in line with international practice.
+Koreans, as many agrarian cultures, once followed the lunar calendar, but in recent history, they have deferred to the solar calendar in line with international practice.

-In mass, (and I mean a substantial part of the population) families travel back to their home villages.
-Over the holiday they may perform ancestral rituals at the graves of relatives as well as share time with their family over traditional foods.
+In mass, and I mean a substantial part of the population travel.
+For many this is back to their home villages.
+Over the holiday they perform ancestral rituals at the graves of relatives as well as share time with their family over traditional foods.
+Others opt to travel overseas or a popular trend has been staycations in luxury hotels.

-For your Korean colleagues (in Korea), you can wish them a happy Chuseok by phone, text, or email on Monday September 12 after 4 PM (Tuesday AM in Korea).
-Again, most Koreans will have a 5-day weekend starting their Wednesday …
+For your Korean colleagues (in Korea), you can wish them a happy Chuseok by Facebook Messenger, phone, text, or email this coming Thursday September 20 after 4 PM (Friday AM in Korea).

-For expat Koreans working outside Korea, here and globally you can wish then happy Chuseok on Thursday September 15.
+For expat Koreans working outside Korea, you can wish then happy Chuseok on the holiday, Monday September 24 .

 If you’d like to try, here's a common greeting.